Ellie Rodríguez: Post major league

 In 1977, the Pittsburgh Pirates signed Rodriguez to play Triple-A minor league baseball with their affiliate the Columbus Clippers, where he played 49 games.
 He played and/or managed in Mexican League baseball from 1978 to 1982.
 He managed the Triple-A Cafeteros de Córdoba team in 1985.

 Rodríguez became a player development consultant for the Atlantic League of Professional Baseball and in charge of scouting Latin America for the league.
 He was later announced as manager for the 2018 Road Warriors, a traveling team that temporarily replaced the folded Bridgeport Bluefish in the Atlantic League.
-He has also been a coach at the Roosevelt Baseball School in San Juan, teaching baseball fundamentals to children from ages 6 to 18.
+He was also a coach at the Roosevelt Baseball School in San Juan, teaching baseball fundamentals to children from ages 6 to 18.

+Rodriguez died on April 23, 2026, at the age of 79.